e271828e/Flight.jl/docs/notes/design/framework_spec.md

-   anyway" — quietly depended on default identity publication; once §13.3 made publication a deliberate interface act, the identity decode stood revealed as *transport*: copying the buffer into cells so a buffer view could be replaced by a slot view — ceremony of exactly the kind step 2 removed elsewhere, now with dead stores (no own-function reads state through the table).
+   anyway" — quietly depended on default identity publication; once §13.3 made publication a deliberate interface act, the identity decode stood revealed as *transport*: copying the buffer into cells so a buffer view could be replaced by a cell view — ceremony of exactly the kind step 2 removed elsewhere, now with dead stores (no own-function reads state through the table).
 The reductio that decided it: the same minimalist logic would pack `u` into the stage-2 product and end at `f(comp, y, t)`, republishing foreign cells under local names.
 The